Saving Richmond's Shoreline- No Housing on a Toxic Waste Dump!

 Where We Stand Now

-The Richmond Shoreline Alliance, Citizens for East Shore Parks, Sierra Club, Green Action and the Sunflower Alliance, have filed a lawsuit against the City of Richmond, based on the California Environmental Quality Act (CEQA) and due process violations, to stop the proposed development of housing on top of the contaminated soil of the AstraZeneca (former Stauffer Chemical) site.
-The community is advocating for the City to insist on a full clean up before any housing is built.
-The lawsuit and the development have been discussed in Closed Session twice already, but the public is not privy to how those discussions are going.
+The Richmond Shoreline Alliance, Citizens for East Shore Parks, Greenaction for Health and Environmental Justice, Sunflower Alliance, and Sustainability, Parks, Recycling and Wildlife Legal Defense Fund (or SPRAWLDEF) have filed a lawsuit against the City of Richmond based on the California Environmental Quality Act (CEQA) and due process violations.
+The suit contends the City Council ignored evidence that the proposed cleanup process will not be sufficient for future residents living on the site, and it seeks to reopen the 2016 Environmental Impact Report to include recent science on sea level rise projections and health impacts.
+The lawsuit and the development have been discussed in closed session, but the public is not privy to how those discussions are going.

 What You Can Do

 - Join the Richmond Shoreline Alliance and get involved.

 - Contact your City Council member or speak during the Public Comment portion of City Council meetings to insist on a full cleanup before any housing is built.

 Join the RPA Environmental Action Team (EAT) by contacting Tarnel Abbott at [email protected]